Brawo Open

-The Brawo Open (formerly known as the Nord/LB Open until 2010 and the Sparkassen Open until 2021) is a professional tennis tournament played on outdoor red clay courts.
+The Brawo Open (formerly Nord/LB Open, Sparkassen Open) is a professional tennis tournament played on outdoor red clay courts.
 It is currently part of the ATP Challenger Tour.
 It is held annually at the Braunschweiger Tennis und Hockey Club in Braunschweig, Germany, since 1994 and it is the longest-running German Challenger and the ninth longest-running event on the Challenger Tour.

 In 2005, 2014, 2015, and 2016 the tournament received the ATP Challenger of the Year award from the ATP.